jshafto/app_academy_notes/w4_learning_objectives.md

 The learning objectives for this lesson are that you can:

 - Identify and generate valid JSON-formatted strings
+  - _JSON is just a string.
+It's just text_
+  - JSON always uses double quotes for strings
+    - If your quotation mark delimited string has a quotation mark in it, put a backslash before the interior quotation mark
-- Use `JSON.parse` to deserialize JSON-formatted strings
+- Use `JSON.parse` to deserialize JSON-formatted strings -
 - Use `JSON.stringify` to serialize JavaScript objects
 - Correctly identify the definition of "deserialize"
 - Correctly identify the definition of "serialize"